 The team at Western Equine Veterinary Services is committed to delivering exceptional care across a comprehensive range of equine veterinary medicine and surgery.
 We have invested heavily in modern, gold standard, diagnostic equipment to ensure we are doing the best for our patients.
 Our collaboration with world-class referral hospitals ensures that we stay breast of cutting-edge advancements in veterinary research.

 While we are strategically situated near the heart of Victoria's harness racing industry and have experience with both standardbred and thoroughbred racehorses, our expertise is not limited to the racetrack.
 We also serve performance horses and pleasure equines, ensuring optimal health and well-being for horses in various disciplines and lifestyles.
-Additionally we provide routine ambulatory veterinary services to events at the prestigious Werribee Park National Equestrian Centre, along with emergency on-call services when available and booked in advance by the event.
+Additionally we are the primary ambulatory veterinary service for the prestigious Werribee Park National Equestrian Centre.

 Outside of the athletes we love caring for companion and pet horses.
 We appreciate the privilege of being relied upon in times of need, and providing ongoing comprehensive wellness care.